idrissneumann/tekton-task-images/README.md

 ## How to use it

-For each task, you'll find a README file that will enumerate all the environment variables you need.
+For each directory which corresponds to one task, you'll find a README file that will enumerate all the environment variables you need.

+Sometimes you'll even find a tekton task yaml example in those directories.

 For each environment variable, you need to set it from Task parameter like that: